German Kriegslok War Locomotives Are Still Working in Bosnia and Herzegovina

 Attribution: Bastian Königsmann via Flickr.
 CC BY 2.0 Deed.
 Accessed 28 April 2024.

-This locomotive is featured in the first YouTube video further down in this post and was in service when the YouTuber visited in October 2023.
+This locomotive is featured in the third YouTube video, which can be found further down in this post, and was in service when the YouTuber visited in October 2023.

 Kriegslok locomotive No. 33-064 in Bosnia.